Anton87/NERDemo/README.md

   using OpenNLP
 - Perform lemmatization using !LanguageTool
 - Perform Named Entity Recognition using OpenNLP
-  - include model for recognizing person, organization and location names
+  - include models for recognizing person, organization and location names
-- Write the resuls to disk in CoNLL format
+- Write the results to disk in CoNLL format

 ```java